trshaffer/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 7. To Remove Bucket, use:

     `$ aws s3 rb s3://seagatebucket`

+You can now switch back to root, or close the shell with the modified `$PATH` and change your AWS config back.

 ### 1.5 Test a Specific MOTR Version using CORX-S3 Server